mnyorba/astro-starter/README.md

 -   `url`: Your site's deploy URL.
 -   `base`: The base path of your site (e.g., `/blog`).
 -   `postsPerPage`: Number of posts to display per page in the blog index.

+### Pagination

+Blog pagination is implemented with dynamic routes (`/blog/2/`, `/blog/3/`, etc.) and a reusable pagination component.
+You can set the number of posts per page in `config.postsPerPage` in `src/consts.ts`.

+### Localization

+Locale and date formatting are configured globally in `src/consts.ts` under the `locale` object.
+Change `locale.default` and `locale.date` to set your preferred language and date format for the entire site.

 ### Analytics